sitrucp/onedrive_rclone_copy/README.md

 This repo contains:

 - `template.json` – Azure Resource Manager template to create the ACI
+- `parameters_copy_files.json` – Parameter file for rclone copy job (with all required values eg tokens removed)
-- `parameters.json` – Parameter file with all required values (tokens removed)
+- `parameters_check_files.json` – Parameter file for rclone check job (with all required values eg tokens removed)
 - Sample `commandOverrideArray` for both `rclone copy` and `rclone check`
 - README and blog link